 This post contains affiliate links, which means I’ll receive a commission if you purchase through my links, at no extra cost to you.
 As an Amazon Associate that means I earn from qualifying purchases.
 Please read the full disclosure for more information.

-Make Your Space As Migraine Friendly As Possible
+Make Your Space As “Migraine Friendly” As Possible

 Other Lighting Issues: Personal Experience Related to Work

-Hearing the words “Lights Camera Action!” may not send everyone into a tizzy, but for me it did the trick.
+Hearing the words “Lights Camera Action!” may not send everyone into a tizzy, but for me, it did the trick.
 I was at a district event that took a lot of time and planning.
-It was the beginning of the school year and this was a kick off for all staff to attend.
+It was the beginning of the school year and this was a kick-off for all staff to attend.
 The excitement was in the air and the feeling they were going for was accomplished.
 There was a band, flag girls, an amazing step show, and a variety of speakers.

 So How Do We Find the Best Lighting for the Office and Beyond?

 Find what works best for you and make it happen.
 You may need to have a conversation with your workplace or bring in your own as I did.
 This can be done in smaller offices as well.
 I realize if you are in a large office you may not have control over this.
 You may have to try things like short breaks or trying to dim your own area.
-I’ll be coming out with another post on working with migraines.
+I’ll be coming out with another post on working with migraine.
 I do not mean for this to sound as if this is an easy or simple task.
-With some thought and homework my hope is that it can result in an improved quality of life.
-May you find the best lighting for the office or other work space and live better!
+With some thought and homework, my hope is that it can result in an improved quality of life.
+May you find the best lighting for the office or other workspace and live better!

 Other Helpful Resources